 We know you may have questions, so we’ve put together some of the most frequently-asked below.
 If you have more, please go to the bottom of this page, and click Contact Support.

 You can see all of our GDPR related articles here.
 We’ve tried to make it as easy to understand and simple as possible, as the world has enough endless legal documents that no one ever reads.

 Under GDPR in the European Union, we are all data subjects, and have certain rights.

 If you have a Typeform account, this article explains how to exercise your GDPR rights:

 If you’ve completed a typeform and want to exercise your GDPR rights, see this article:

 What is a data subject?

 Good point!
-A data subject is legal jargon for any living person who has some personal data stored somewhere.
+A data subject is legal jargon for any living person whose personal data is being processed somewhere.
 So, that means pretty much all of us!
 We can’t, unfortunately, rewrite European Regulations without all the legal jargon, but we’ll try to explain it to you when necessary!

 Do you have a Data Processing Agreement available to sign?

 You can find out more about these in our Terms and Conditions, please contact Support if you have any further questions.